 Next, the formula has exfoliators like lactic acid, azelaic acid, and salicylic acid.
 These three ingredients get rid of dead skin cells and clean out pores.
-Azelaic acid is also good for treating hyperpigmentation.
+Azelaic acid is also good for skin issues.

 You’ll also find Vitamin C, a substance that naturally lightens skin.
 And there’s witch hazel, a gentle astringent.

 There’s no hydroquinone.
-Instead, you’ll find arbutin, vitamin E, resveratrol, Mallow extract, green tea, and other botanical components.
-If you try it for 45 days and don’t love it, you can return the bottle for a 100% refund.
+Instead, you’ll find argan oil, avocado, rooibos leaf extract, calendula flower extract, and other botanical components.
+If you try it for 45 days and don’t love it, you can return the cream for a 100% refund.